susiexia/AI_Music/README.md

 14 Alto Saxophone

 TinySOL Data:
 The TinySOL data set contains 2913 audio WAV files at 44.1 kHz.
 Each audio file has an instrument playing one musical note.
-The information of the insturment family and sound, oridinary playng technique, pitch, dynamic, additional information is in the file path.
+The information of the insturment family and sound, oridinary playng technique, pitch, dynamic, additional information can be found in the file path.
+Moreover, this information can be found in the metadata as text, which can be furthered cleaned, organized, and analyzed.

 Metadata Data:
-The TinySOL_metadata.csv contains text data of each path file in the TinySOL
+The TinySOL_metadata.csv contains text data and information of each path file in the TinySOL.
+The csv file contain the path, fold ID, instrument family, abbreviation, name, technique abbreviation and name, pitch, pitch ID, dynamic, dynamic ID, instance ID, string ID, and the need for digital retuning.